jefftriplett/conference-handbook/handbook/organisation/volunteers.rst

 Thanking your volunteers
 ========================

-It's important to make it clear what the deal is for volunteers. :doc:`everybody-pays`, but it's fair enough to offer a volunteer-rate ticket.
+It's important to make it clear what the deal is for volunteers. :doc:`/policies/everybody_pays`, but it's fair enough to offer a volunteer-rate ticket.
 Your volunteers deserve to come to a speaker's dinner if there is one, and don't forget to have them all on stage at the end of the event to receive thanks from the audience.